Romanos IV Diogenes: Battle of Manzikert and capture by Alp Arslan

 According to a number of Byzantine historians, including John Skylitzes, Arslan at first had difficulty believing the dusty and tattered warrior brought before him was the Roman emperor.
 Romanos and Arslan never expected to meet each other under such circumstances.
-He then stepped down from his seat and placed his foot on Romanos' neck.
+He then stepped down from his seat and placed his foot on Romanos's neck.
 After this sign of ritual humiliation, however, Arslan raised Romanos from the ground and ordered him to be treated like a king.
 From then on he treated him with extreme kindness, never saying a cruel word to him during the Emperor's eight-day stay in his camp.
 He then released the Emperor in exchange for a treaty and the promise of a hefty ransom.
 At first Alp Arslan suggested a ransom of 10,000,000 nomismata to Romanos IV, but he later reduced it to 1,500,000 nomismata, with a further 360,000 nomismata annually.

 It is reported that upon seeing the Roman emperor, the sultan leapt from his throne like a mad man, commanded Romanos to kiss the ground, and stepped on his neck.
 He repeatedly berated the emperor, including for spurning his emissaries and offers of peace.
 The unrepentant Romanos was laconic, and deigned only to offer the curtest responses to his captor's fiery upbraiding.
 He merely had done what was “possible for a man, and which kings are bound to do, and I have fallen short in nothing.
 But God has fulfilled his will.
 And now, do what you wish and abandon recriminations.”

 Other Muslim sources claim Alp Arslan treated Romanos in a harsh and petty way.
 “You are too trivial in my view for me to kill you,” the sultan is said to have declared before his Turks in Muslim sources.
 “Take him to the person who pays most.”
 When no one reportedly wanted to purchase the “Dog of the Romans,” Alp Arslan scoffed that that was “because the dog is better than he is!”
 “He struck him three or four blows with his hand and when Romanos collapsed he kicked him a similar number of times”; he “put him in chains and fettered his hand to his neck”; he pulled his hair and put his face to the ground, while informing him, “your troops are food for the Muslims.”

 Wanting to test the Roman, Alp Arslan then asked Romanos what he would do to him if he was his prisoner, Romanos frankly answered "the worst!".
 The answer impressed Alp Arslan and he said "Ah! by Allah!
 He has spoken the truth!
 If he had spoken otherwise, he would be lying.
 This is an intelligent, tough man.
 It is not permissible that he should be killed."
 After agreeing on a ransom, Alp Arslan then sent emperor Romanos back to Constantinople with a Turkish escort that carried a banner above the disgraced emperor that read: "There is no god but Allah and Muhammad is his messenger".